Can the PageRank centrality be manipulated to obtain any desired ranking?

 \section{Conclusions}

-In this paper we have studied the controllability of the PageRank algorithm as a centrality measure in complex networks.
-We have shown the impossibility of full control by means of weight changes, and we have explored the conditions required to have full control by means of parametric changes involving both the damping factor and the personalization vector.
-Lifting the requirement of fully fixing the centrality scores, and focusing on the centrality rankings, we have found a milder requirement for it, both in the case of the standard PageRank and the biplex PageRank.
-Nevertheless, when we apply this condition to either real or synthetic networks, we see that it is a very hard bound.
-We argue that these results provide yet another piece of evidence regarding the stability of the PageRank algorithm as an indexing tool.
+Our research has focused on the controllability of the PageRank algorithm as a centrality measure in complex networks.
+Through our study, we have concluded that full control through weight changes is impossible.
+Instead, we have investigated the conditions necessary to achieve full control through parametric changes, which involve modifying both the damping factor and the personalization vector.
+By shifting our focus to centrality rankings rather than centrality scores, we found that a less stringent requirement is sufficient for both standard PageRank and biplex PageRank.
+However, when we tested this condition on real or synthetic networks, we found it to be a challenging constraint.
+These findings offer further evidence of the stability of PageRank as an indexing tool.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-This work has been partially supported by projects PGC2018-101625-B-I00 (Spanish Ministry, AEI/FEDER, UE) and M1993 (URJC Grant).
-G. C-A. is funded by the URJC fellowship PREDOC-21-026-2164.
+This work has been partially supported by projects PGC2018-101625-B-I00 (Spanish Ministry, AEI/FEDER, UE), M1993, M2978 and M3033 (URJC Grants).
+G.\,C-A. is funded by the URJC fellowship PREDOC-21-026-2164.

-\subsection{Data Availability Statement}
+\section{Data Availability Statement}